Sz-Daniel/Tarkony-react-frontend/README.md

 ### Done:

 - I researched best practice naming conventions and revised the type names accordingly.
 Third-party data source `Origin`.
 Own backend `Internal`.
-Data derived from these Data Transfer Object `DTO` - Data to be used directly within DTO `Data`.
+Data derived from these Data Transfer Object `DTO` - Data to be used directly within `DTOData`.
 Data to be displayed `Display`
 - Improved query logic within one UseQuery, now checks the availability of the REST API server.
 If the server is unavailable, it automatically switches to a third-party GraphQL API.
 - Implemented Recharts to show the price history of every item.
 Created a separate page for Bitcoin.
 - The primary data source for the application is its own backend, which automatically reverts to the original data source in case of an error - separated fetch calls.